hugorbarbosa/cpp-project-template/README.md

 This section could describe the documentation available in the [`doc`](./doc/) directory, and eventually some links with information related to the project.

+Using this project as example, the following is what this section could have:

+"This C++ project template provides documentation that can be consulted by the user.
+It is available in [`doc`](./doc/), and includes the following:

+- Description of some examples of what can be inserted as documentation of a project (architecture diagrams, user guides, etc).
+- Details about some tools used by this project."

 ## Requirements

 The following tools are used by this project:

 - CMake: system to manage the build process.
 - C++ compiler: for software compilation (examples: Microsoft Visual C++, GCC and Clang).
-- LCOV: to obtain the code coverage.
+- LCOV: to obtain the code coverage report.
 - Doxygen: for generation of documentation from source code.
 - Clang-format: for code formatting.
 - Clang-tidy: for code static analysis.

+Please consult the [tools documentation](./doc/tools.md) to know more details about some of those tools.

 ### Using Docker

-There is a Docker image available for this project that contains all the dependencies to compile and run this software, as well as the tools used by this project.
-This allows to quickly use this project without being necessary the installation of any tool in the local system.
+There is a Docker image available in this project that contains all the dependencies to compile and run this software, as well as the required tools.
+This allows to quickly use this project without installing any tool in the local machine.

 The instructions to use the docker image can be found [here](./docker/README.md).

 ## Supported compilers

-This project can be successfully compiled using the following compilers (it might also succeed using another compiler):
+This project can be successfully built using the following compilers (it might also succeed using another one):

 - Clang 18.1.3
 - GCC 13.3.0